Best wireless keyboards iMore 2022

 - Some users report a lack of responsiveness

-If you need a wireless keyboard without the bells and whistles, I'm a huge fan of Apple's Magic Keyboard.
-It's lightweight and compact, so it fits in my travel bag.
+If you need a wireless keyboard without the bells and whistles, I think Apple's Magic Keyboard is one of the best wireless keyboards.
+It's what I use in my day-to-day work.
+The keyboard is lightweight and compact, so it fits in my travel bag.
 It's aesthetically appealing, as you'd expect from an Apple product.
 It pairs perfectly with my Apple devices, and it just works.
 The battery life is good.
 When you're used to the feeling of typing on an Apple keyboard, you may want to continue the experience when you go wireless.

 Credits — The author of this guide